 7. Define technical requirements

 If you’re developing an app for a geographical region with limited WiFi connectivity, you’ll need technologies that will ensure the app’s continuous operation.
-The same is true for other technologies such as location-based services or geofencing.

 8. Indicate your budget and timeframe